hackclub/the-hacker-zephyr/zephyrnet/README.md

 ### Network

-the network of ZephyrNET was simply a LAN. it was accessed via WiFi. i personally routed five train cars with ethernet and WiFi, along with my friend Dan Eckert who graciously donated his workweek time + networking equiptment to Hack Club in order to make it all happen (thanks Dan!).
+the network of ZephyrNET was simply a LAN. it was accessed via WiFi. i personally routed five train cars with ethernet and WiFi, along with my friend Dan Eckert who graciously donated his workweek time + networking equipment to Hack Club in order to make it all happen (thanks Dan!).

-the gear we used is:
+here's the gear we used:
 * 1 Ubiquiti Unifi Dream Machine router
 * 6 Ubiquiti Unifi AP-Lite wireless access points
 * 1 Ubiquiti Unifi AP-LR (Long Range) wireless access point